 - Common products liability risks associated with foreign suppliers;

 - Legal challenges related to suing foreign suppliers in U.S. courts;

 - Strategies for transferring risk to foreign suppliers; and

 - Tips for minimizing risk.

-Chuck Bavol, Esq. is a partner with The Bleakley Bavol Law Firm in Tampa, Florida.
+Chuck Bavol, Esq. is a partner with Bleakley Bavol Denman & Grace in Tampa, Florida.
 Chuck has extensive national jury trial experience and has successfully defended lawsuits, both individual and class action, involving a variety of implants, medical devices and pharmaceuticals.
 Since 1989, Chuck has been a member of Medmarc's defense panel counsel.
 In 2006, Chuck was named Medmarc's Attorney of the Year in recognition of superior legal representation of Medmarc member companies.

 Chuck served as National Trial Counsel for Dow Corning Corporation in its defense of silicone implant product liability cases involving its many and varied non-mammary implants.
 In that capacity he has tried silicone mass tort cases across the country, as well as serving on the National Litigation Team managing local counsel throughout the United States and Canada.

 Chuck received his Bachelor of Business Administration degree, with distinction, from the University of Michigan in 1976 and Juris Doctor degree, cum laude, from Wayne State University in 1979.